Traditional, sacramental Anglican worship, using the 1928 Book of Common Prayer

 Please do not come to

 3401 Oak Creek Dr.

-All St. Francis youth and friends are warmly welcomed.
+All St. Francis youth should plan to attend.
+Friends and visitors are

 St. Francis has an active intercessory group.
 If you would like to place a name on the list, please use the prayer intention box on the south side of the church to submit your request.